mindsandthings/Obsidian_Repo/periodic/Daily reminders.md

 * participate more on indexers lists
 * keep an eye out for local indexers to network with
 * I would like to continue out conversations without suddenly dropping out in chat
+* don't be a kid or a young student - be an adult coming in from another field

 # Michael